 This course is designed to help students progress and delight in writing, and to continue to develop effective tools and methods for writing well.
 Book 3: Narrative II and Book 4: Chreia & Proverb use the imitation and practice method to help students build essential tools for writing.
 In the first semester, students will learn about new genres of story, including historical narrative and legend.
 The skills learned in Writing & Rhetoric Books 1 and 2 are extended and new skill sets are introduced, including identifying the difference between fact and opinion and learning to ask the 5 W's and 1 H of a historical narrative: who, what, when, where, why, and how.
 In the second semester, students learn how to write six-paragraph essays praising a worthy saying or action.
 This course works to develop in each student a love of and hunger for story and writing, and does so through engaging class sessions, creative assignments, and personal feedback.

-Students will be expected to write one historical fiction narrative (approximately 1-3 handwritten pages in length) by the end of the first semester.
+Students will be expected to write one historical fiction narrative (approximately 1-3 pages in length) by the end of the first semester.
 In the second semester, students will write a minimum of 5 six-paragraph essays.
-The writing demands of this course will intensify throughout the year, and students will be expected to keep pace.
-Students will also receive more intensive feedback on their writing in the second semester; they will be expected to read through feedback on essay drafts and make the requisite changes to their work.